Table of contents

 Norms out of thin air

-- Some of the products, which they considered a slam dunk were underperforming (at least at the current pricing).
-For many months the company was making losses, unconsciously paying extra to these products, because the costs were calculated a long time ago, and did not include everything.
+- Some of the products they considered best-selling were underperforming (at least at the current pricing).
+For many months the company was making losses, unconsciously paying extra for these products, because the costs were calculated a long time ago, and did not include everything.

-As a company owner you are naturally upset when you see how much money went down the drain over the years.
+As a company owner, you are naturally upset when you see how much money has gone down the drain over the years.
 Why didn’t you think about manufacturing software years ago?
-Instead of making a hefty profit, the more orders you accepted, the busier you were, but there was not that much money coming.
+Instead of making a hefty profit, the more orders you accepted, the busier you were, but there was not that much money coming vs money invested.
 The implementation means a tough lesson: it’s high time to: